Schools

 The One North development in Albina is made up of two buildings, one with four floors and one with five.
 That student use may be limited on those floors was among the additional details PPS released as it conducts due diligence on the the One North development, the North Portland complex the district is considering to house the CBSE.

-The School Board is using the district’s due diligence to determine whether the One North development is a suitable home for programming for the center, which is meant to improve Black student outcomes through partnerships with community nonprofits and culturally sensitive curriculum, among other plans.
+The School Board is using the district’s due diligence to determine whether the One North development is a suitable home for programming at the center, which is meant to improve Black student outcomes through partnerships with community nonprofits and culturally sensitive curriculum, among other plans.

 Early programming plans indicate the district’s vision for the CBSE extends well beyond students, with plans for community-facing programs like a family wellness center, event center space, and community elaboration center.
 Draft plans thus far indicate some of those upper levels are preliminarily delegated to administrative functions and the family wellness center.